 And this guy here, walk, jump, flip, summersault on this thin line of wire.
 No security wire hooking on his body at all.
 But then it was quite low la... won't die even if he fall.
 Probably a broken bone or something which like I said, not sure if they even have.

+A girl balancing stack of bowls on her head while doing that stunt.
 This guy can play one hell of balls.
 Not only does he juggles 8 balls at one go, he was doing all sort of stunts while juggling them.

 This one here is interesting.
 The light that you see inside it were actually the head lamps of motorbikes.